-Farmers are leaving their villages and soil for better opportunities in the cities both for themselves and for their children, but this shouldn’t be happening they should be staying in their villages for the better future of their own children, agriculture is the foundation of the Indian economy and we need to incentivise farmers to produce more or else we will end up going down the ladder of development.
+Farmers are leaving their villages and soil for better opportunities in the cities both for themselves and for their children, but this shouldn’t be happening they should be staying in their villages for a better future for their own children, agriculture is the foundation of the Indian economy and we need to incentivize farmers to produce more or else we will end up going down the ladder of development.

 This article has been written by Jahnavi, a student of Afflatus Global School.
 It is part of the Rural India Week Series by Lakshya – The Agri Club of MAHE.